marlonandrade/malazykit/README.md

 ## Licence

-MAToolkit is available under MIT licence.
+MALazykit is available under MIT licence.
 See the LICENCE file for more info.